venkytv/botmand/BOT-WRITING-GUIDE.md

 stdout.
 BotManD bots handle a single conversation.
 The task of managing separate conversations is handled by BotManD.
 This makes writing bots a trivial task.

-The following is a bot which waits for mentions of the word "ChatGTP" and chips in with a comment on how long it has been since someone mentioned it last.
+The following is a bot which waits for mentions of the word "ChatGPT" and chips in with a comment on how long it has been since someone mentioned it last.

 ```bash